Search state repository for criminal records in Arizona.

 Search the central state repository for criminal records in the state of Arizona.

-Obtain access to current criminal cases in court.
+Public access to current criminal and civil cases in court.

 - Arizona Criminal Investigations Division

 - Arizona Criminal Justice Commission